culler/chacha/README.rst

  ``% python3 -m chacha.encrypt myfile``

-You will be prompted for a password, and an encrypted file named myfile.cha will be created.
+You will be prompted for a password, and an encrypted file named *myfile.cha* will be created.
 The password will be visible until the encryption is finished, then erased.
 (So write it down first!)

 To decrypt myfile.cha:

   ``% python3 -m chacha.decrypt myfile.cha``

-You will be prompted for the password, and a decrypted file named myfile. will be created.
+You will be prompted for the password, and a decrypted file named *myfile* will be created.
 The password will be visible until the decryption is finished, then erased.